web-deps/odom/docs/data.md

 ### __Introduction__

 Data can be passed from a component to an asset or another component using `props`.
-Components, elements, markup and text can use `props` to provide variable instances of themselves before they are inserted into the DOM.
+Components, nodes, markup and text can use `props` to provide variable instances of themselves before they are inserted into the DOM.
 Props are derived from attributes and slots.

 ### __Attributes__

 #### __Description__

-One way of using props is by using attributes on target elements (elements that assets and utilites are supposed to replace when inserted into the DOM).
+One way of using props is by using attributes on target nodes (nodes that assets and utilites are supposed to replace when inserted into the DOM).
 All attributes that are not special (i.e. not used for special purposes, e.g. attributes prefixed with `acom-`) are considered as props.
 Attributes are added to props as key-value pairs of attribute names and values.
 Props are used to instantiate assets and utilities.

 #### __Example__